-Aggression is any behaviour directed toward another individual that is carried out with the immediate intent to cause harm.
-This may be communicated verbally or may manifest in a range of behaviours causing physical or psychological harm towards the self or others, or damage to the environment.
-Aggression can occur in many settings, including inpatient settings, emergency settings, and in communities served by emergency services such as police or paramedics.
-Aggression that is left untreated may escalate into violence involving risks to the aggressor and those around them such as family and healthcare professionals.
+Aggression may be communicated verbally or may manifest in a range of behaviours causing physical or psychological harm towards self or others, or damage to the environment.
+Aggression can occur in many settings, including inpatient settings, emergency settings, or in the community.

 Would you like to enhance your ability to provide excellent care,